mkumar73/beckernick.github.io/_posts/2016-09-07-activity-prediction.markdown

 That's beautiful!
-We can almost perfectly distinguish walking from staying in place from smartphone accelerometer and gyroscope data.
-Now we just need to measure the distance traveled and we're ready to compete with Fitbit.
+We can almost perfectly tell when someone is walking from smartphone accelerometer and gyroscope data.
+Now we just need a second model to predict the distance traveled and we'll be ready to compete with Fitbit.